mhaidli/mhaidli.github.io/content/workingwithabraham/openpositions.md

 ---

 I am currently looking for 1-2 [interns](../internjourney) to work with me during the Summer and/or Fall of 2024.
+For this hiring, I am hiring on an rolling basis.

 I am not currently looking to hire PhD students or postdocs.